TOEFL Eligibility Criteria 2026: Age Limit, Qualification & Score Required

 For a more detailed explanation of system requirements and other guidelines, you can also visit the ETS official website to ensure you meet all prerequisites for the TOEFL iBT Home Edition.

-TOEFL Exam Eligibility for Retakes
+TOEFL Eligibility for Retaking the Test

 ETS allows candidates to retake the TOEFL exam as many times as they like, but remember that you can't take it more than once within 3 days.
 If you're not satisfied with your first attempt, you can retake the exam to improve your score.

-Each re-attempt requires a new registration and payment of the exam fee, however, use the same credentials as your previous registration to maintain consistency.
+Each re-attempt requires a new registration and payment of the exam fee; however, use the same credentials as your previous registration to maintain consistency.

-What is TOEFL Eligibility for Disabled Candidates?
+TOEFL Eligibility Criteria for Disabled Candidates

 - General Eligibility: There are no specific restrictions for disabled candidates regarding age or educational qualifications to take the TOEFL exam.
 The usual eligibility criteria apply to all candidates.